getify/monio/MONADS.md

 // Hello, friend!
 ```

+**Note:** Yes, even something so mundane as printing a message to the developer console, *is* I/O, a program side effect!
+It *belongs* in an `IO`, if you're following monadic design.

-An IO, once evaluated, can also produce a value:
+An IO, once evaluated, may also produce a value:

 ```js
 const customerName = IO(() => (